jpyoo/NBAdam/README.md

 # Neural Balancing Adam Optimizer (NB-Adam)

 This repository contains the implementation and experimental results for the paper "Neural Balancing Adam Optimizer (NB-Adam)" authored by J.P.
-Yoo and Pierre Baldi.
+Yoo.
 The paper introduces a novel optimizer that incorporates synaptic balancing into the training of neural networks, improving both accuracy and stability over standard optimization methods.

 ## Overview